AWS S3

 Define a DeltaStream Stream

-In this step, you create a stream called pageviews_cdc that is backed by data in a Kafka topic.
+In this step, you create a stream called pageviews_cdc that is backed by data on S3.

 In the DeltaStream workspace, run the following SQL statement: